diadata-org/decentral-feeder/README.md

 The collector gathers trades from all running scrapers.
 As soon as it receives a signal through a trigger channel it bundles trades in *atomic tradesblocks*.
 An atomic tradesblock is a set of trades restricted to one market on one exchange, for instance `BTC-USDT` trades on Binance exchange.
 These tradesblocks are sent to the `Processor`.

 ## Processor
-The processor is a 2-step aggregation procedure similar to mapReduce.\
+The processor is a 2-step aggregation procedure similar to mapReduce:
-1. Step: Aggregate trades from an atomic tradesblock.
+* Step 1: Aggregate trades from an atomic tradesblock.
 The type of aggregation can be selected through an environment variable (see Feeder/main).
 The only assumption on the aggregation implementation is that it returns a `float64`.
-2. Step: Aggregate filter values obtained in step 1.
+* Step 2: Aggregate filter values obtained in step 1.
 The selection of aggregation method and assumptions are identical to Step 1.
 The obtained scalar value is sent to the Oracle feeder.

 ## Feeder